vyomyadav/Parkinsons-Embedded-Challenge/README.md

 # Parkinsons Embedded Challenge

-This project implements a tremor detection system using the ST DISCO-F429ZI board with an LCD display and a gyroscope sensor.
-The system detects tremors, calculates their frequency, and displays the intensity on the LCD screen.
+This project implements a tremor detection system specifically designed to identify and analyze resting tremors associated with Parkinson's disease.
+Utilizing the ST DISCO-F429ZI board equipped with an LCD display and a gyroscope sensor, the system detects tremors, calculates their frequency, and visually displays the intensity on the LCD screen.
+The system is optimized to detect tremors within the frequency range of 3-6 Hz, providing a comprehensive tool for monitoring tremor severity.

 ## Overview